bc-mkatz/slate-1/source/includes/_changelog_2017.md

 # <span class="jumptarget"> 2017 </span>

 ## <span class="jumptarget"> January </span>

+### <span class="jumptarget"> OAuth Tokens via Control Panel </span>

+The BigCommerce control panel's new **Advanced Settings** > **API Accounts** option allows you to directly generate and revoke OAuth tokens and their associated user accounts.
+For details on using these new options with your apps, please see our new documentation on <a href="/api/#cp_oauth_get" target="_blank">Obtaining OAuth Tokens</a>.

+### <span class="jumptarget"> Postman/OAuth Quickstart Guide </span>

+Our documentation includes a new <a href="/api/#postman_qs" target="_blank">Postman/OAuth Quickstart Guide</a>, with links to a sample Postman collection.
+You can use these resources to quickly begin exercising BigCommerce APIs without the overhead of building an app.

 ### <span class="jumptarget"> Stencil: New template Property Replaces Deprecated template_file </span>